greyhats13/99co-technical-test/README.md

 - I would love to see myself as Head of Engineer in the next five years or at least as DevOps Lead.
 So I can design the company technology roadmap for product, app, and infrastructure that is really fit the business model and user demand as well as adapting to the latest tech and in-line with industry best practises.
 7. What do you think about DevOps ?
 - DevOps is a culture that break the silo between Ops and Development.
+- DevOPs allow us to deliver product fast.
+If we go fast we are very likely to break things but we will break small.

 # Part B
 Part B